An explanation of Mondrian's oeuvre by Michael Sciam

 Lozenge Composition with Eight Lines and Red

-Eight lines, differing in extension and thickness, suggest a dynamic, slightly more horizontal square field expanding toward the left while a red accent draws our attention towards the right:
+Eight lines, differing in extension and thickness, suggest a dynamic, slightly more horizontal composite square field expanding toward the left while a red accent draws our attention towards the right:

 Fig. 12